WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling

-\section{Background and related work}
+\section{Background and Related Work}

 Numerical Weather Prediction (NWP) was long established as the standard for operational weather forecasting, making predictions based on numerical fluid dynamics simulations.
-However, NWP remains computationally extremely demanding \cite{bauer2015quiet} and cannot efficiently scale to utilize the sheer volume of available historical data.
-These limitations have driven the emergence of data-driven deep learning approaches, which leverage massive data availability to learn complex atmospheric dynamics from historical records.
-AI-based forecasting models have rapidly evolved over the last years, closing the performance gap with traditional physical solvers while offering significantly reduced inference costs \cite{price2025probabilistic, AIFS, lam2023learning, bi2023accurate}.
+However, NWP remains computationally extremely demanding and slow \citep{bauer2015quiet}.
+Recently data-driven deep learning approaches have emerged as a powerful alternative.
+By leveraging massive amounts of high-dimensional historical data, these models directly try to learn atmospheric dynamics.
+They shift the heavy computational burden almost entirely to the training phase, enabling real-time inference that is orders of magnitude faster and more efficient than traditional NWP systems.
+AI-based forecasting models have rapidly evolved over the last years, closing the performance gap with traditional physical solvers while offering significantly reduced inference costs \citep{price2025probabilistic, AIFS, lam2023learning, bi2023accurate}.